-10 Ways to Use Dry Shampoo That You've Never Thought About
+10 Unexpected Uses for Dry Shampoo That You've Never Thought About

 Do we even remember a time before dry shampoo?
 (We’d rather not, actually.)
 Since it’s entered our lives, we’ve been using it religiously to keep our bangs fresh and save endless bad hair days.
 And now, thanks to the Internet (and some experimentation), we’ve found that it’s quite useful in many other ways.
-Here are some of the best.
+Here 10 unexpected uses for dry shampoo.

 Fun fact: Many Hollywood hairstylists use dry shampoo on their clients to get that perfectly beachy look (like Chrissy here).
 Use it as you normally would on your roots and then lightly mist the mid-lengths and ends before going in with your curling iron to add some loose waves.